 But the job, which initially seemed all too easy, quickly revealed itself in all its maddening, impossible monstrosity.
 The Boggs were… prolific.
 Their family trees were insanely crooked, twisted, and outright knotted in ways that defied reason, decency, and sometimes human biology.
 And the records… were worse than nonexistent.
 Arthur was forced to go door-to-door and conduct lengthy, tortuous interviews with members of the sprawling clan.
 During these ethnological expeditions, Arthur saw and heard things.
 Terrible things.
 He tried reporting them to the local police, but the police, who were nearly all Boggs, just laughed off the tales as “nuthin’ but lil’ bedtime stories” and then regaled him with even worse tales.
 Horrified, Arthur tried to flee Slidell and the parish, but the Boggs caught him every time, chiding him for trying to skip out early on his contract.

 After two years of hell amongst the Boggs and nowhere near close to completing his Sisyphean task, Arthur killed himself.

 But death rarely interrupts Clan Giovannini’s labors.
 Cletus revived Arthur with his vitae, ghouling the reluctant genealogist.
-The revived and soon blood bound Dr. Cruddup resumed his genealogical research, and 44 years later, his labors persist with little end in sight as the Boggs continue to rut and breed like a malignant cancer.
+The revived and soon blood bound Dr. Cruddup resumed his genealogical research, and half a century later, his labors persist with little end in sight as the Boggs continue to rut and breed like a malignant cancer.
 Apart from his primary task, Dr. Cruddup is irregularly charged with conducting eugenic case studies and quasi-experiments and presenting his results to local Klan meetings and regressive politicians and back-room businessmen.
 Naturally, these ancillary duties delay his paramount ancestral work.
 But Paw Boggs is patient.
 After all, they have eternity.